freakwriter/datasciencecoursera/getting_cleaning_data/README.md

 In the higher directory, there was a list of features indicating what each of the measurements were, as well as a list relating the activity code types to the name of hte activity.

+## How to Run the Script
+1. Set your working directory to be the "UCI HAR Dataset" directory created from unzipping the data file.
+The path for this should look something like: getdata-projectfiles-UCI HAR Dataset\UCI HAR Dataset
+2. Run the script.
+3. The script should produce a tidyData.txt in UCI HAR Dataset.
+4. To verify the script performed its full functions, read the tidyData.txt back into R using a command like this:

+read.table("tidyData.txt", header = TRUE, check.names=FALSE)

+e.g. yippy <- read.table("tidyData.txt", header = TRUE, check.names=FALSE)

+The header=TRUE will tell R to use the first row as a header row, and check.names=FALSE preserves the funky formatting from the original data set in the measurement column headers (which contain () and other characters that the default of check.names=TRUE will change to ".").

 ## Script Actions
 Initially, the script reads all of the separate .txt files into R. The test data sets are read into a series of "a" variables; the train data sets are read into a series of "b" variables.
 The variables for the two data sets are kept consistent, aside from the single letter variation, to keep the code more readable.